• Agents

 And then there's the human cost.
 125 million records isn't an abstract number.
 Those are real people whose names, emails, passwords, bank accounts, and personal data were sitting on the open internet.
 The 19 million users with plaintext passwords are especially vulnerable — because people reuse passwords, a single exposed credential can cascade across every other account that shares it.

-Here's what matters:
+Here's what to do:

 How Flowpatrol catches this